-SoftBank Group Corp.
-(SFTBY) CEO Masayoshi Son on Q4 2020 Results - Earnings Call Transcript

 Unidentified Analyst

-My name is Lka from UK Newspaper [ph] I have one question please.
-So you show us that the valley corona, some coronavirus in some of the unicorns went down, some of them fly out.
-So for those unicorns who are dripping down the value of coronavirus and who fly away?
-What are the differences in between those unicorns?
+My name is Ika [ph] from Nikkei Newspaper I have one question please.
+So you show us the valley of corona, some coronavirus and some of the unicorns went down, some of them fly out.
+So for those unicorns who are dropping down the valley of coronavirus and who fly away what are the differences in between those unicorns?

 Masayoshi Son

 So, yes 88 companies of which 15 companies could go bankrupt.
 That's my assumption at this moment and about 15% can fly away and still make success - and make it successful.
 Remaining about 60 unicorns can do so and so.
 And later on like in 5 years, 10 years if we look back those 15 unicorns fly away, fly over the valley can account for about 90% of the total value of our investment, meaning at the bust of the Internet bubble, Alibaba, Yahoo!, just a few companies account for about 90% of the future value then for us remaining.
 Some of them went bankrupt.
 Some of them survived, but just about so and so performance.
-So I would say about the same thing could happen for - over this time.
+So I would say about the same thing could - would happen for - for this time.

 Next person please.